-Now take a look at the next screenshot.
+It's possible that, when you drew the polygon, you mistakenly clicked somewhere on the map, causing a misplaced polygon node that is not actually part of your drawn shape.
 Here we have highlighted a white box that appears to the left of the polygon.
-This box was added by mistake, from a small click and drag of the mouse on the map with the draw tool enabled.
-This small box is breaking the search because it's not a full shape, and it's not part of the existing shape.
+This box/node was added with a small click and drag of the mouse on the map with the draw tool enabled.
+This is breaking the search because it's not a full shape, and it's not part of the existing shape.

-In the clip below, we demonstrate how the dot is added to the search.
-It's not possible to delete this white square by using the Delete" function, as you'll see.
-The search would need to be reset/filters cleared and the polygon is drawn again from scratch.
+It's not possible to delete this node by using the Delete function.
+The search needs to have the filters completely cleared and the polygon will need to be drawn again from scratch.

-Check your search for an extra white box.
-If you don't happen to see one, your best option is to reset the map filter and try drawing the polygon again.
+If your search does not appear to have a misplaced node, it is still recommended to reset the map filter and try drawing the polygon again.

 The other reason why your polygon is not showing listings is that there are no listings in that polygon.
 A great way to confirm this is to set up a similar search directly with your MLS to confirm if there are any listings.
 If you confirm that in your MLS there are listings in the same area, you can do 2 things: